"

 Learning Objectives

-- Calculate average force and impulse given mass, velocity, and time.
+• Calculate impulse and average force given mass, velocity, and contact time.

 Two identical billiard balls strike a rigid wall with the same speed, and are reflected without any change of speed.
 The first ball strikes perpendicular to the wall.
 The second ball strikes the wall at an angle of [latex]\text{30º}[/latex] from the perpendicular, and bounces off at an angle of [latex]\text{30º}[/latex] from perpendicular to the wall.